-- R. In most cases, no. In NAT mode, the WebMux[TM] blocks all the incoming traffic from router LAN to your internal network.
-Unless there is a farm defined for a port number, the outside traffic will not be able to reach to any server or computers behind the WebMux[TM].
-The WebMux[TM] does not have the management functionality for restricting which IP address or services an internal host can reach to the outside.
+- R. In most cases, no. In NAT mode, the WebMuxTM blocks all the incoming traffic from router LAN to your internal network.
+Unless there is a farm defined for a port number, the outside traffic will not be able to reach to any server or computers behind the WebMuxTM.
+The WebMuxTM does not have the management functionality for restricting which IP address or services an internal host can reach to the outside.
 If such restriction is desirable, then additional firewall is needed.
-A firewall is recommended if running the WebMux[TM] in Transparent mode or Out-of-Path. - Q. What can I do if the service that I want to load balance is not in the list? - R. The WebMux[TM] already supports many different services.
+A firewall is recommended if running the WebMuxTM in Transparent mode or Out-of-Path. - Q. What can I do if the service that I want to load balance is not in the list? - R. The WebMux[TM] already supports many different services.
 If your service is not in the list, you could use generic TCP and/or UDP to set your farm.
 If that is still not good enough, you may contact us for developing a special service aware module for you.
-In most cases, there is a very reasonable fee to be charged. - Q Why did not the secondary WebMux[TM] take over when I powered down Primary WebMux[TM]? - R Possible reasons: 1) The two WebMux[TM]es are not running on the same version of firmware.
-Or 2) The secondary WebMux[TM] not only monitors the primary WebMux[TM], but a few other things as well.
+In most cases, there is a very reasonable fee to be charged. - Q Why did not the secondary WebMux[TM] take over when I powered down Primary WebMux[TM]? - Possible reasons: 1) The two WebMuxTMes are not running on the same version of firmware.
+Or 2) The secondary WebMuxTM not only monitors the primary WebMuxTM, but a few other things as well.
 Before it takes over, it makes sure it can reach to the router LAN gateway, as well as at least one server defined in any farm.
-If the secondary WebMux[TM] cannot reach to the front router LAN gateway, or if it cannot see any server in any farm, then it will consider that the primary was disconnected or powered down purposely by operator. - Q Why does not my FastIron Switch set to 100MB fixed speed work with WebMux[TM]? - R WebMux[TM] uses Intel network chipsets internally.
-Intel chipsets follows all industrial standards and have good performance and reliability.
-However, we did discover that some of the Foundry Networks switches do not negotiate with Intel chipsets well.
-To make them work together, one will need to set the switch to "auto negotiation" on speed, instead of fixed 100.
-They will communicate each other at 100BT or 1000BT (Pro version only).
+If the secondary WebMuxTM cannot reach to the front router LAN gateway, or if it cannot see any server in any farm, then it will consider that the primary was disconnected or powered down purposely by operator. - Q Why VLAN IP address cannot be used as farm IP in OOP WebMuxTM? - R WebMux[TM] uses VLAN IP to forward the packets to the servers in OOP mode.
+If that VLAN IP address is also the farm address, then the loopback adapter on the server will have the same IP address.
+During healthcheck from WebMux, server will not be able to send the reply back to WebMux, since server finds the same IP address on itself.